ankraft/ACME-oneM2M-CSE/README.md

 There are more helper methods provided by the common *AppBase* base class, e.g. to send requests to the CSE via Mca.

+## Integrating Into Other Applications

+The CSE can be integrated into other applications, e.g. a Jupyter Notebook.
+In this case it might make sense to provide all or some of the command line arguments without getting them from the *argparse* parser .

+You might want to check the starter file [acme.py](acme.py) where you could replace the line:

+	CSE.startup(parseArgs())

+with a call to the CSE's *startup()* function:

+	CSE.startup(None, configfile=defaultConfigFile, loglevel='error')

+The names of the *argparse* variables can be used here.
+Please note that you need to keep the import statements at the top of that file.

 ## URL Mappings

 As a convenience to access resources on a CSE and to let requests look more like "normal" REST request you can define mappings.
 The format is a path that maps to another path and arguments.
 When issued a request to one of those mapped paths the http server issues a redirect to the other path.